Neutron Gate Failure Triage¶

 This can be achieved using several tools:

-For checking gate failures with logstash the following query will return failures for a specific job:
+For checking gate failures with opensearch please see documentation.
+The following query will return failures for a specific job:

 > build_status:FAILURE AND message:Finished AND build_name:”check-tempest-dsvm-neutron” AND build_queue:”gate”

 And divided by the total number of jobs executed: